hw5773/matls/README.md

-# network security function for content authentication
+# A Trustworthy Middlebox-aware Networking Architecture